manfromanotherland/front-end-starter/README.md

-# Simple Front-end Template
+# Simple Front-end Starter

-This is the **Simple Front-end Template** that I've been using on my projects.
-I'd really appreciate if you have any suggestions!
+This is the **Simple Front-end Starter** that I've been using on my projects.

+I'd really appreciate if you have any suggestions.
 I can be found on [Twitter](http://twitter.com/edmundojr_).

 ## Support